Every year, over 6 million people descend upon Munich, Germany for the annual Oktoberfest celebration.

-When I made the decision to attend the blogging conference in Costa Brava, Spain this past September, it was a no-brainer to tack on a trip to Munich afterwards.
+When I decided to attend the blogging conference in Costa Brava, Spain this past September, it was a no-brainer to tack on a trip to Munich afterward.

 On the flip side, playing it by ear allows you greater flexibility to change your plans last-minute should you decide to alter the dates of your visit, or bail out altogether.

 Whichever approach you prefer will lead you to the same park in Munich with tens of thousands of other partygoers on any given day.